-DISC 6302 Biblical Strategies for Discipleship

-Principles for Bible Teaching DISC 6304
+DISC 6301 Christian Education in the Local Church DISC 6302 Biblical Strategies for Discipleship DISC 6304 Principles for Bible Teaching

 Select a M.A. in Discipleship 9-hour track and complete the required courses.

 M.A. in Global Leadership Required Curriculum - 18 hours (excluding prerequisites)